breenbo/DS_08_Machine_Learning/README.md

 # Overview

-This report is the report for the Machine Learning Course Project, from the John Hopkins University on Coursera.
+This report is the report for the [Machine Learning Course Project](https://www.coursera.org/learn/practical-machine-learning/home/welcome), from the John Hopkins University on Coursera.

 You can find the report :
 - [here in pdf](https://github.com/breenbo/DS_08_Machine_Learning/blob/master/report.pdf "pdf format")
-- here in html,
 - or [here for the .rnw file](https://github.com/breenbo/DS_08_Machine_Learning/blob/master/report.rnw "Rnoweb file"), containing all reproducible code and research.

 ***